omeka/classic-enduser/docs/Plugins/ExhibitBuilder.md

 The **Text** block allows you to create a section of text which spans the width of the entire page.

+The **File** block allows you to add larger files as a separate block.

 ![Select block dialog with options as described above](/doc_files/plugin_images/eb_selectblock.jpg)

 To add a content block, select the layout you want in the New Block dialog box.
 Once you have selected the kind you want, click the "Add new content block" button.
 You will have a new block on the page to configure your content.

+Some plugins, such as [Geolocation](Geolocation.md) and [Exhibit Image Annotation](ExhibitImageAnnotation) will create additional block types which you can select when building a page.

 ### Adding Items
 - If you have selected any block other than Text, choose an item by clicking the large plus sign button titled *Add Item* appearing in the Items area.